frontenddogma/css-optimization-basics/manuscript/author.md

 ## [_On Web Development_](https://meiert.com/en/blog/on-web-development/) (2015)

 > _On Web Development_ bundles 134 articles and the last 11 years of technical writings by Jens Oliver Meiert (meiert.com).
-Freshly reordered and commented, the articles cover processes and maintenance, HTML and CSS, standards, as well as development and design in general; they range from coding basics and principles, to carefully scathing criticism, to tips and tricks and trivia.
+Freshly reordered and commented, the articles cover processes and maintenance, HTML and CSS, standards, as well as development and design in general; they include coding basics and principles, carefully scathing criticism, and tips and tricks and trivia.

 Available at [Amazon](https://www.amazon.com/dp/B010PQPT90/?tag=meiert-20).